jcpelera/capybara/README.md

 # capybara

-# Project that showcases my love of Capybaras using HTML and CSS
+# Project that showcases my love of Animals using HTML and CSS